01prachisingh/E-Commerce-Sales-Analysis/README.md

 # E-Commerce-Sales-Analysis-Using-SQL
-This project focuses on analyzing e-commerce sales data using SQL.
-It helps extract meaningful business insights such as top-selling products, customer behavior, and overall revenue performance using structured queries.
-📊 Data Source
+This project analyzes e-commerce sales data using SQL to uncover insights about revenue, customer behavior, product performance, and order trends.
+The dataset was cleaned and modeled into a relational database so it could be queried efficiently for business analysis.

-The dataset used in this project is sourced from Kaggle, a publicly available open data platform.
+📊 Data Source-The dataset used in this project is sourced from Kaggle, a publicly available open data platform.
 📁 Dataset: E-Commerce Sales Dataset
-🔗 Source: Processed and modeled Kaggle e-commerce dataset into a structured relational database for SQL-based analysis

-The dataset was cleaned and structured to fit a relational database model for SQL analysis.

-🎯 Objective
-Analyze sales performance of an e-commerce system Identify top customers and best-selling products Understand revenue trends using SQL queries
+🔗 Source: Processed and modeled Kaggle e-commerce dataset into a structured relational database for SQL-based analysis 🎯 Objective-Analyze sales performance of an e-commerce system Identify top customers and best-selling products Understand revenue trends using SQL queries
 Practice real-world data analysis using relational databases